Multi-channel learning for integrating structural hierarchies into context-dependent molecular representation: Results

 In the fine-tuning stage, the model is initialized with the same molecule encoder and prompt-guided aggregation modules, along with the learned parameters from pre-training.
 The parameters in the aggregation modules are fixed during fine-tuning as we aim to use it as a pooling layer independent of the downstream applications.
 In addition, a prompt-tuning module $\tau_{\theta}(\cdot)$ is introduced to determine which channel is most relevant to the current application.
 It essentially learns a task-specific prompt distribution.
 The prompt weights are utilized to linearly combine the channel-wise information into a composite molecule representation, which is then used for the task-specific prediction.
+We discover that this approach is more effective than simply concatenating the representations (Supplementary Fig. 11 and Supplementary Note 7.2).
 We initialize the prompt weights by choosing the candidate which leads to the smoothest quantitative structure-property landscape (i.e., lowest roughness index) \cite{roughness} of the composite representation.
-More details are included in the Method section.
+More details are provided in the Method section.